 Letters of recommendation

-Letters of recommendation you should request from those who are familiar with your intellectual interests and academic work.
-Ideally, the letters of recommendation will be from philosophers.
+You should request letters of recommendation from those who are familiar with your intellectual interests and academic work.
+Ideally, these letters of recommendation will be from philosophers.
 As part of the online application you can send your recommenders an email with instructions and a link to submit their letter online.

-Please provide official transcripts of your previous academic work.
+Please provide transcripts (unofficial ones are acceptable initially, but official ones will need to be submitted once admitted) of your previous academic work.

 Where to Send Materials